 The following questions are frequently asked questions about the Tive trackers abilities to measure motion, acceleration, shock, and tilt detection.
-If you have any additional questions, you can contact us at firstname.lastname@example.org.
+If you have any additional questions please feel free to contact Tive Client Support.

 Q: Does the tracker detect motion?

 The devices use accelerometers to detect horizontal and vertical motion to enter flight mode and meet the FAA and EASA guidelines for airworthiness.
 The device also records any "significant motion" and reports this information to the Tive data cloud for each measurement interval.
 The Tive platform uses this information to help with location accuracy in the case the device is stationary.
 The tracker also has the ability to use its motion detector to immediately report its position or to collect the sensor/location at different rates when in motion versus stationary.
-These optional modes can be activated by our customer support team based on the use case.
+These optional modes can be activated by our client support team based on the use case.

 Q: How are shock events configured?

 By default, only acceleration & motion data are measured at the time of the measurement interval.
-It is possible to activate shock sensing on your account by contacting our support team at email@example.com.
+It is possible to activate shock sensing on your account by contacting our Tive Client Support.

 When shock sensing is activated, your trackers will monitor shock continuously and record shock events that are above a pre-defined threshold.
 Note that the maximum shock threshold for each axis is 8G for the Solo 5G devices (TT-7000/TT-7100).
 Each time a shock event is detected, the tracker will turn ON its transmitted and report the shock event on the Tive platform with the location and time of the event.
 Activating shock sensing has an impact on the tracker battery life and our team can recommend the best configuration based on your requirements.

 Q: How sensitive are the shock alerts?